robfinch/ANY-1/README.md

 The register spec field allows the selection of either a scalar or a vector register rather than using opcodes to select scalar or vector operations.
 As such there are relatively few instructions.

+## Version 2.
+For version2 of the ISA a 32 bit instruction size was chosen.
+This is much more code dense than version 1.
+However there are only two source registers allowed per instruction.
+To implement some of the instructions requiring more source registers, there are instruction modifiers that prefix instructions to add additional features.

 # Register File
 There are two primary register files for the cpu.
 A scalar register file and a